skip to main content

 Ms Johnston said there are "plans" for another vigil in Daniel's memory, which will likely be announced in the coming days.

 "This can't happen again.
-This is an absolutely horrific tragedy and we cannot see this happen again to another child in this State," she said.
+This is an absolutely horrific tragedy and we cannot see this happen again to another child in this State.

 Read more: